-To evaluate the performance of our method, we need to estimate how the correlation strength of an entangler is related to its possibility to be added in the ansatz in the adaptive construction process.
-If the correlation strength of the selected entanglers are relatively high, removing the entanglers with low correlation strength will make no difference to the ansatz construction because they will not be added to the ansatz.
-For this reason, we define a quantity, \textit{correlation percentile}, or simply percentile, on the entanglers in an entangler pool.
+To evaluate the performance of our method, we need to estimate how the correlation strength of an entangler is related to its possibility to be added in the adaptive ansatz construction process.
+If the correlation strength of the selected entanglers are relatively high, removing the entanglers with low correlation strength would make no difference to the ansatz construction because they will not be added in the ansatz.
+For this reason, we define a quantity, \textit{correlation percentile}, or simply percentile, for entanglers present in an entangler pool.
 For an entangler $\hat{E}_i$, suppose there are $N_{\geq}(\hat{E_i})$ entanglers whose correlation strength is larger or equal to $\hat{E_i}$'s.
 We define its percentile $\per (\hat{E_i})$ as $N_{\geq}(\hat{E_i})/N(E_{\mathrm{origin}})$, where $N(E)$ denotes the size of the entangler pool $E$.
-In the demonstration of our method, we record the percentile of every selected entangler and present analysis of a run based on them.
+In our numerical experiments, we record the percentile of every selected entangler and present analysis of a simulation run based on them.
 Especially, we define and track the screening rates $\pmax$ and $\pavg$.
 They are computed by the percentiles of the entanglers in the final circuit after convergence in a run is reached.
 Suppose $\{\hat{U_i}\}$ are the entanglers added to the ansatz when the adaptive construction stops.
-First, we define $\pmax$ as
+We define $\pmax$ as

 which is the highest percentile of the entanglers in the ansatz. $\pmax$ can also be understood as the percentile of the selected entangler with lowest correlation strength in the final circuit.
 Similar to $\pmax$, we also define $\pavg$ as